jma52799/fake-jobs-ml/README.md

 ### Data exploration and cleaning
 Using the job listing data, I performed initial data exploration and cleaning to prepare it for further analysis and modeling.
 This involved examining the characteristics of each feature, dealing with missing data, and ensuring that the dataset was appropriately structured for training a classification model.

 First, I analyzed the data by checking the number of records, features, and labels.
 Specifically, the dataset contains 17,880 job listings, with 18 different features, such as job title, description, company profile, and location.
-The primary target variable, fraudulent, indicates whether a job listing is legitimate (0) or fraudulent (1).
-However, during our exploration, we discovered significant class imbalance.
+The primary target variable, fraudulent, indicates whether a job listing is legitimate (0) or fraudulent (1), which as shown below, revealed a significant class imbalance.
 To clean the dataset, I removed rows with missing values in essential fields and dropped columns that were irrelevant.

 <img width="563" alt="Data Exploration" src="https://github.com/user-attachments/assets/07af8a89-7b7f-403f-8dbe-0d44877cf610">